 We will shortly define an object called a trapdoor permutation, a primitive that can be used to construct public-key encryption.
 However, not all public-key encryption schemes are based on trapdoor permutations.
-In order to show how public-key encryption schemes look like, we begin by describing a "direct" construction: the El Gamal encryption scheme.
+But to give some intuition about how public-key encryption schemes look like, we begin by describing a "direct" construction: the El Gamal encryption scheme.